splynx/docs/files/en/payment_systems/TBK-WebPay/TBK-WebPay.md

 TBK-WebPay is a Splynx add-on.
-It uses to synchronize customers, invoices and payments with payment software -  http://www.transbank.cl
+It allows to refill balance and pay invoices via payment gateway -  http://www.transbank.cl

 To install Splynx-Integrapay add-on, use following commands: